 For more than 40 years, Lynn and Pat Panter have been hosting family dinner on Sundays.

 “It’s funny, this is just something we have always done,” says Lynn Panter.
 “When our children were little, we had Sunday dinner.
 As they got older, we kept on doing it.
 Here we are 40 years later with grown children, spouses, boyfriends and grandchildren seated around the table.”

 Unlike some, the Panters don’t require or expect anyone to come for family dinners.

 “There is no pressure to come,” Lynn says.
 “If they have something else to do, they know they are free to go do it with no repercussions for not being present.
 We usually have between eight and 16 people seated around the table on any given Sunday.”

 Between the laughter, the stories and discussions about their day, it is always a lively experience and a great way for the family to connect.

 “Even though my husband was on the road a lot when our daughters were young, the expectation was that we all ate dinner together,” Lynn says.
 “This was our time to catch up with each other and the events of the day.
 It kept us connected even when schedules were hectic.”

 Research shows that regular and meaningful family meals offer a variety of benefits both to children and adults.
-Studies suggest that having dinner together as a family at least four times a week positively affects child development and is linked to a lower obesity risk, substance abuse and eating disorders, and an increased chance of graduating from high school.
+Studies suggest that having dinner together as a family at least four times a week positively affects child development and is linked to lower obesity risk, decreased likelihood of substance abuse and eating disorders, and an increased chance of graduating from high school.

 Additionally, meals provide a sense of family unity and identity as well as teaching traditions.
 Discussions around the dinner table not only give children an opportunity to express themselves, they also teach them to wait their turn to speak and hear many different perspectives.
 In some instances, they learn how to agree or disagree.